Serphiq Find the first SEO move worth testing.

 Buyer question

-What a useful competitor analysis tool should do
+What a useful search-result comparison tool should do

-A useful SEO competitor analysis tool should show where pressure is increasing, where your site is weak, and which pages or topics deserve attention first.
+A useful SEO comparison tool should show where pressure is increasing, where your site is weak, and which pages or topics deserve attention first.

 It should not stop at comparison.
 It should help you act.